 Because this was all before July 28, 2006, when Mel Gibson was pulled over in the early morning hours for driving under the influence.
 As former staffers recalled, at 11 a.m., TMZ received a tip concerning the arrest.
 No specifics; just, there’s something there.
 The official police statement was that he had been arrested “without incident.”
 Yet as Levin and his staff, which had grown to nearly 20, began to pursue the story, there were conflicting reports, and whispers of an anti-Semitic rant.

-told Broadcasting & Cable in 2012, the police told TMZ, “You will destroy your operation if you put that up on your website, because it’s false.”
+The police insisted otherwise: As Levin told Broadcasting & Cable in 2012, the police told TMZ, “You will destroy your operation if you put that up on your website, because it’s false.”
 But the staff pushed and pushed, eventually confirming the existence of an arrest confirmation through a copy of the full police report.
 “We sold our souls to Warner’s legal to get it on the site,” recalls one staffer.
 By 9 p.m., the report, including vivid descriptions of Gibson’s belligerence, the use of the phrase “sugar tits,” and his claim that “the Jews are responsible for all the wars in the world,” went live.
 (Four years later, RadarOnline ran damning audio of him seething about wanting “Jew blood on my hands” — essentially scooping TMZ on threats purportedly directed toward Levin and snuffing out a potential comeback.)

 With the Hilton footage and Gibson arrest report as TMZ’s two most visible scoops, it’d be easy to assume that its primary objective was simply finding incriminating footage.
 But again, according to multiple sources, TMZ didn’t go after Gibson just because he drove drunk, or even necessarily because he was an anti-Semite.
 It was because the police attempted to cover it up.
 According to several of his staffers at the time, Levin was driven to tirelessly pursue these scoops by a desire to dismantle the unspoken but elaborate system that exempted the high-powered and beautiful of Hollywood from the rules to which the rest of the world were held.
 Levin had spent nearly 30 years observing the system — cops, judges, prosecutors, juries — allow the beautiful, wealthy, and powerful to misbehave, sometimes with total impunity.
 TMZ was his opportunity to right those wrongs.